Sustainability, Energy Efficiency, Climate Change and Caring for our Environment

 Accelerate our Commitment to our Energy Plan

 Significant progress has been made towards this goal.
-Arlington was recently named the first Platinum level community in the country by the United States Green building Council in 2017.
+Arlington was recently named the first Platinum level community in the country by the United States Green Building Council in 2017.
 This award comes from an organization that holds high standards and is respected for its leadership.
 We should take this award as affirmation of work well done, but also reason to redouble our efforts as we progress towards our 2050 target.

 Use All Available Tools and Keep Looking for Innovative Solutions

 The Arlington County Board has an array of tools to help us meet our energy efficiency and renewable energy goals, such as Commercial-Property Assessed Clean Energy (C-PACE) program, home energy rebates and renewable energy components in public building projects.
 Each of these tools are critical ways for Arlington to embrace the green-tech economy.
-We must maximize all of them.
 For example, the C-PACE program is a public-private partnership that allows energy and water efficiency to reduce the cost of commercial construction.
 The county should use this program to reduce energy usage and encourage the business community to continue to be great partners on energy efficiency.

 The Home Energy Rebate Program and initiatives that encourage the use of solar energy in home and public buildings are other innovative ideas that we should embrace.
 The Home Energy Rebate Program allows homeowners to earn a rebate by replacing outdated and inefficient water heaters or air conditioners.
 The Green Home Choice Program is yet another sustainability friendly policy aimed at reducing inefficiencies in new construction projects or major renovations.
 These types of innovative programs get at the heart of what it means to be a sustainable community and are key to preserving opportunity in Arlington.